stilelits/AnkiDeckGenerator/README.md

 It is designed to run on Windows simply by double-clicking the script file, but it has two important dependencies:

 First, you must have 7zip on your computer to extract the dictionary file.
-Simply edit the line that defines ZIP_EXECUTABLE_PATH to point to your own local path.
+YOU MUST EDIT the line that defines ZIP_EXECUTABLE_PATH to point to your own local path, or the script cannot do anything.

 Second, you must have Microsoft Excel.
 I will probably make a fourth version of this script that does not rely on Excel, because all I really do with it now is sort the table of data.